snadi/snadi.github.io/pages/smr.md

 * [Projects](/research)
 * [Publications](/publications)

+## Funding

+The research we do could not be possible without the support of the following funding agencies and companies:

+* NSERC
+* Canada Research Chairs Program
+* Samsung Global Research Outreach Program
+* IBM CAS

 <div class="emph-border">
  If you are interested in joining SMR, please read the <a href="{{ "/join-smr" |  prepend: site.baseurl }}">following important information</a> before contacting me.